danilop/LambdAuth/README.md

 The authentication can be used with [Amazon Cognito](http://aws.amazon.com/cognito/) to assume an Authenticated Role via [Developer Authenticated Identities](http://docs.aws.amazon.com/cognito/devguide/identity/developer-authenticated-identities/).

-Passwords are not saved in clear in the database, but "salted" (via [HMAC-SHA1](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code)) using a dedicated, random salt for each password.

 The basic functions implemented are:
 - new user creation, an email is sent to validate the email address provided
 - login, getting back an authentication "token" that can be used with Amazon Cognito to assume an Authenticated Role via Developer Authenticated Identities
 - password change
 - password reset, an email is sent with a link to reset the password

+Passwords are not saved in clear in the database, but "salted" (via [HMAC-SHA1](http://en.wikipedia.org/wiki/Hash-based_message_authentication_code)) using a dedicated, random salt for each password.

+[Amazon SES](http://aws.amazon.com/ses/) is used to send all emails.

 The login function is calling in the backend [GetOpenIdTokenForDeveloperIdentity](http://docs.aws.amazon.com/cognitoidentity/latest/APIReference/API_GetOpenIdTokenForDeveloperIdentity.html), a Cognito API to register (or retrieve) the IdentityId and an OpenID Connect token for a user authenticated by your backend authentication process.